Sarah Ellson, Partner, Regulatory

 - +44 (0)16 1200 1773

-Chambers UK 2016 states I am "very well respected" and clients remark that “she's fantastic, both accessible and concise.
-She absolutely understands what we need and provides not only advice but realistic solutions to problems.”
+I enjoying enabling clients to fulfil their objectives and clients tell the legal directories "she's fantastic, both accessible and concise.
+She absolutely understands what we need and provides not only advice but realistic solutions to problems" referring to my "practical approach" "hands-on as well as being very capable and very dynamic" and "incisive, considered advice".